-Margaret Mary Heckler served eight restless terms in the House, as she was frequently mentioned for state office while moving through six standing committees.
+Margaret M. Heckler served eight restless terms in the House, as she was frequently mentioned for state office while moving through six standing committees.
 “Her seniority and bargaining ability were weakened by these frequent moves,” observed a colleague, “and she was forced most often to carry her agenda directly to the House Floor.”1 Such activity may have been due to the fact that Heckler was a moderate Republican from one of the nation’s most liberal and Democratic states.

 Heckler struggled to balance party loyalty with the prevailing viewpoints of her district.
-Moving beyond issues clearly tied to her constituents, she seemed uncertain to some observers, who believed she cast votes based on the lead of other Members rather than her own convictions.7 A former aide defended her, noting that she survived “in a district that rightfully should have had a Democrat [as] Representative.
+Moving beyond issues clearly tied to her constituents, she seemed uncertain to some observers, who believed she cast votes based on the lead of other Members rather than her own convictions.8 A former aide defended her, noting that she survived “in a district that rightfully should have had a Democrat [as] Representative.
 And she did it by very close calculations on how to vote.
-She’s an astute, careful politician.”8 The liberal Americans for Democratic Action’s roll call votes scorecard for Heckler ranged from 47 percent to 74 percent support of their favored issues.
+She’s an astute, careful politician.”9 The liberal Americans for Democratic Action’s roll call votes scorecard for Heckler ranged from 47 percent to 74 percent support of their favored issues.
 The conservative Americans for Constitutional Action issued scorecards for Heckler that ranged from 12 percent to 48 percent support for their issues.
-That Heckler had entered Congress by deposing her party’s favorite and had achieved a level of popularity that resulted in two races, 1972 and 1976, where she ran unopposed, writes Marcy Kaptur, suggested that “she felt no obligation to toe the party line.”9 One colleague in the Massachusetts delegation told the Washington Post, “People don’t give her credit for being a woman in a man’s world, a Republican in a Democratic state, a moderate in liberal country.
-She’s never been in the mainstream, always an outsider… Yes, she’s shrill and she doesn’t work well with people.
-But she had to be all those things to get where she is.”10
+That Heckler had entered Congress by deposing a party favorite and had achieved a level of popularity that resulted in two races, 1972 and 1976, where she ran unopposed, writes Marcy Kaptur, suggested that “she felt no obligation to toe the party line.”10 One colleague in the Massachusetts delegation told the Washington Post, “People don’t give her credit for being a woman in a man’s world, a Republican in a Democratic state, a moderate in liberal country.
+She’s never been in the mainstream, always an outsider. … Yes, she’s shrill and she doesn’t work well with people.
+But she had to be all those things to get where she is.”11

 Congresswoman Heckler demonstrated a sincere interest in increasing the number of women in politics.
 During her first term, she described why she had run for Congress.
-Besides contributing to making good policy, she added, “I also felt very strongly that there should be more women in Congress.”11 Heckler made a fervent and consistent commitment to women’s issues, ranging from combating rape, curbing domestic violence, protecting pension rights for women on maternity leave, and prohibiting discrimination based on gender or marital status in acquiring credit.
-In 1976, she began working to organize a caucus of all women House Members, efforts which were initially rebuffed.
+Besides contributing to making good policy, she added, “I also felt very strongly that there should be more women in Congress.”12 Heckler made a fervent and consistent commitment to women’s issues, ranging from combating rape, curbing domestic violence, protecting pension rights for women on maternity leave, and prohibiting discrimination based on gender or marital status in acquiring credit.
+In the mid-1970s, she began working to organize a caucus of all women House Members, efforts which were initially rebuffed.
 In April 1977, she and Representative Elizabeth Holtzman of New York became the first co-chairs of the bipartisan Congresswomen’s Caucus.
 The goal of the caucus was to promote legislation beneficial to women and to encourage women appointments.
 Fifteen of the 18 women in Congress joined.
 Heckler served as the Republican chair until 1982, the year the caucus changed its name to the Congressional Caucus for Women’s Issues.
 “The Women’s Caucus is making a difference and it’s very important to continue,” Heckler remarked on the caucus’s 25th anniversary.
 “The hard struggles have been won, but there will always be small struggles.
-I have to believe the Caucus was a part of that.”12
+I have to believe the Caucus was a part of that.”13

 Heckler played a balancing role when it came to abortion.
-While opposing the use of federal funds for abortions, she also opposed a pro–life constitutional amendment or any requirement for federally funded clinics to notify parents of teenagers receiving birth control prescriptions.
-The National Women’s Political Caucus endorsed Heckler’s opponents in 1980 and 1982 because of her stand on abortion.13 Two years later the National Organization for Women also refused to endorse her.
+While opposing the use of federal funds for abortions, she also opposed a constitutional amendment banning abortions or any requirement for federally funded clinics to notify parents of teenagers receiving birth control prescriptions.
+The National Women’s Political Caucus endorsed Heckler’s opponents in 1980 and 1982 because of her stand on abortion.14 Two years later the National Organization for Women also refused to endorse her.
 “It was very hurtful to me psychologically,” Heckler recalled in 2002.
 “It was very important to have a Republican component in the advancement of women because these women knew without a Republican, these issues wouldn’t be taken seriously.
-Abortion is difficult, and it has divided women, but I don’t think women’s identity should focus on that one issue.”14
+Abortion is difficult, and it has divided women, but I don’t think women’s identity should focus on that one issue.”15

 Heckler’s congressional career ended unexpectedly in 1982 while she was the most senior Republican woman in the House.
 The Massachusetts legislature redrew its congressional districts after the 1980 Census, facing the task of losing one House seat.
-Heckler’s decision to forego challenging Senator Edward Kennedy for re-election pitted her against Representative Barney Frank, a Democratic freshman, in a new and economically diverse district encompassing wealthy Boston suburbs and working-class communities in southeastern Massachusetts.
-In the match-up, Heckler was so heavily favored that Frank considered retiring.16 Frank worked hard to make the race a referendum on President Ronald Reagan’s conservative policies.
+Heckler’s decision to forego challenging Senator Edward Moore (Ted) Kennedy for re-election pitted her against Representative Barney Frank, a Democratic freshman, in a new and economically diverse district encompassing wealthy Boston suburbs and working-class communities in southeastern Massachusetts.
+In the match-up, Heckler was so heavily favored that Frank considered retiring.17 Frank worked hard to make the race a referendum on President Ronald Reagan’s conservative policies.
 His campaign repeatedly concentrated on Heckler’s support of Reagan’s 1981 budget and economic plan, which combined spending and tax cuts.
 A sagging economy—district unemployment was more than 13 percent—made Heckler vulnerable to Frank’s charges, and in response she could only argue that she was not “a Reagan clone.”
-“I’ve served under five Presidents, unbossed and unbought,” she proclaimed.17 But observers found her campaign poorly organized.
+“I’ve served under five Presidents, unbossed and unbought,” she proclaimed.18 But observers found her campaign poorly organized.
 Negative TV ads by the Heckler campaign may have hurt her by creating a sympathy vote for Frank.
 The result was considered a surprise: Barney Frank won re-election with 59 percent of the vote to Heckler’s 40 percent.19

 View Record in the Biographical Directory of the U.S. Congress